SuperOfficeDocs/crmscript/docs/api-reference/classes/NSUserAgent/CreateDefaultUserFromUserTypeAndCredential.md

 so.topic: reference
 ---

-Creates a PersonEntity with default values based on the contactId and credentials.
+Creates a NSPersonEntity with default values based on the contactId and credentials.

 **Parameters:**
  - **userType** Type of associate for the user